Subpart A—Introduction to this Part

 The following definitions apply to this part:

-Accountable mail means any mail for which the service provider and the mail center must maintain a record that shows where the mail piece is at any given time and when and where it was delivered; examples include USPS registered mail and all expedited mail (see definition below).
+“Accountable mail” means any piece of mail for which a service provider and the mail center must maintain a record that shows where the mail piece is at any given time, and when and where it was delivered.
+Examples of accountable mail include United States Postal Service (USPS) registered mail and all expedited mail.

-Agency mail manager means the person who manages the overall mail communications program of a Federal agency.
+“Agency mail manager” means the person who manages the overall mail management program of a Federal agency.

-Class of mail means one of the five categories of domestic mail as defined by the United States Postal Service (USPS) in the Domestic Mail Manual, (C100 through C600.1.z).
-These are:
+“Class of mail” means one of the five categories of domestic mail as defined by the Mailing Standards of the USPS in the Domestic Mail Manual (DMM) located at http://pe.usps.gov/.
+These include:

 (1) Express mail.

 (2) First class (includes priority mail).